Category:

 Awards & Titles

 Toyota captured the IWA World Women’s Championship in 1990, marking her rise to prominence in the Japanese wrestling scene.
 Manami won the prestigious WWWA World Single Championship multiple times, solidifying her status as one of the top female wrestlers in Japan.
 As a tag team wrestler, Toyota won the WWWA World Tag Team Championship on multiple occasions, primarily with her partner Toshiyo Yamada.
 Their success as a tag team was a key aspect of her career.
-Toyota and Yamada also captured the AJW Tag Team Championship multiple times, further cementing their status as one of the most dominant tag teams in Japanese women’s wrestling history.
+Toyota and Yamada also captured the AJW Tag Team Championship multiple times, cementing their status as one of the most dominant tag teams in Japanese women’s wrestling history.
 Toyota also won the prestigious Japan Grand Prix tournament in 1995, a testament to her incredible in-ring skills and her status as one of the top female wrestlers in Japan.

 In 2002, Toyota was inducted into the Wrestling Observer Newsletter Hall of Fame, recognizing her incredible career and contributions to the wrestling industry.